 Electricity tax decision will strip $24 million from provinces

-The Electricity Networks Association (ENA) is deeply concerned about an Inland Revenue draft proposal to tax discounts returned to customers who are beneficial owners of their lines’ company.
+The Electricity Networks Association (ENA) is deeply concerned about a draft Inland Revenue proposal to tax discounts returned to customers who are beneficial owners of their lines’ company.

 Chief executive of the ENA, Graeme Peters, said the ENA has challenged the decision, “which we estimate will remove $24 million in discounts returned to customers each year”.